paulkre/canvas-pack/README.md

 # canvas-pack

 A creative-coding environment for JavaScript.
-It will automatically reload your code in the browser as soon as you make changes.
+Allows you to use npm packages in your creative-coding sketches.
+Will automatically reload the page as soon as you make changes to your code.

 ## Usage